arviz-devs/arviz/elections/ArviZ_2020.md

    * Without an acknowledgement, they will not be a candidate in the election.
    * A nomination can be explicitly declined as well in a comment, if that individual feels they will not be able serve as a Council Member for any reason
-4. At the end week all nominations will be compiled in last comment
+4. At the end of the week, all nominations will be compiled in last comment.

 ### First Round Election for Council and Council size (1 week)